 Relevant life cover is for small businesses with less than five employees.
 It can be a tax efficient way of offering death in service benefits.
 Death in service cover pays out a lump sum, of up to five times your salary, if you pass away while employed by your company.
 You must be on the payroll at the time of death to qualify for payment, and it ends if you leave a company.
 The cost depends on factors such as age, health and lifestyle.

 It’s tax efficient because in some cases, it can be claimed as a business expense rather than ‘benefit-in-kind’, so there will be no income tax to pay.
 Also, the policy can be written ‘in trust’, which would protect you against inheritance tax payments.
 A claim can be made if the person named in the policy passes away or has a terminal illness.
-However, this type of cover must end when the person is 75, and critical illness cover is not included.
+However, this type of cover must end when the person is 75, and critical illness cover

 This insurance can cover various types of debt, such as director’s loans to venture capital loans or overdrafts.
 The claim can be paid to a business instead of a family member.
 Policies can be taken out for employees and business owners with the amount of cover reflecting the amount of debt.
 Also, you can protect a business owner in the event of them passing away or becoming seriously ill, to provide a lump sum which covers your business loans and other debts.
 For partnerships, any policies that are set up would be placed in trust for the partners of the business.

 With this policy, if a business partner or shareholder were to pass away, the remaining colleagues have the chance to buy up their proportion of the company.
 This is instead of the assets going to their dependants since what they want may not suit the business needs.
 The family may prefer to receive a lump sum, but you may not have the cash flow for this, meaning you must sell on the shares which could reduce your control of the business.